stackhpc/dawn-test-vcluster-config/README.md

-This repository contains configuration for deploying and managing one or more [vClusters](https://www.vcluster.com/docs) on a host [Kubernetes](https://kubernetes.io/) cluster using a [GitOps](https://about.gitlab.com/topics/gitops/) workflow.
+This repository contains configuration for deploying and managing one or more [vClusters](https://www.vcluster.com/docs) on a host [Kubernetes](https://kubernetes.io/) cluster using a [GitOps](https://about.gitlab.com/topics/gitops/) workflow via [Flux CD](https://fluxcd.io/).
 The management of the host cluster is beyond the scope of this repository.

 By default, Kubernetes does not provide strong multi-tenancy guarantees.
 In particular, [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),